it-guru/TSecScan/OpenShares/readme.txt

   $ExportDir\ShareData*.csv
   SecToken    : A token (unique string) to find/detect recurring SecItems.
   ScanDate    : The UTC timestamp, the record was detected.
-  TreadRules  : Tags, how the entry should be handled as comma seperated
+  TreatRules  : Get Tags, how to treat the finding as comma seperated
                 list:

                 - EnforceRemove      = The problem must be remove/cleared